bonocore/openshift-cd-demo/README.md

 Pipeline in OpenShift 3.3 is a tech preview feature and disabled by default.
 The steps required to enable this feature is detailed in [OpenShift documentation](https://access.redhat.com/documentation/en/openshift-container-platform/3.3/paged/installation-and-configuration/chapter-29-customizing-the-web-console#web-console-enable-tech-preview-feature).

 # Troubleshoot

+* If new job fails to start (pipeline hangs and no logs are shown), just cleanup everything using the script provided, and start again from scratch

 * SonarQube sometimes fails to load quality profiles requires for static analysis.
   ```